DOCA NVMe Emulation Application Guide

 Block Device RPCs

-SPDK provides several block device RPCs used to configure and manage block devices.
-The following are the primary block device RPCs:
+SPDK provides several transport RPCs are used to configure and manage the transport layer for NVMe-oF.
+Here are the primary transport RPCs:

 nvmf_create_transport